davismj/davismj.github.io/_posts/2017-12-30-master-detail.md

 There have always been patterns for building this in Aurelia.
 You might use an optional route pattern and compose the detail inside of the master view, or you might use a child router pattern, which is essentially the same.
 However, both of these strategies require that the detail view lives within master.
 This means that if you require your master and detail views to be side-by-side siblings, you're going to have to add some extra arbitrary templating to achieve this.
 Additionally, both strategies require adding extra code to check whether or not the detail route parameter is present and instructions on what to do if it isn't.

-Instead, lets use the new empty route configuration to define a master-only route and a master-detail route:
+Instead, let's use the new empty route configuration to define a master-only route and a master-detail route:

 #### app.js